boostrjs/boostr/README.md

 ## Web Frontend Commands

-The web frontend commands are available for all services of type "web-frontend".
+The web frontend commands are available for all services of type `'web-frontend'`.

 ### `boostr <web-frontend-service> freeze`